QubitPi/maven-central-release-action/README.md

 #### Optional Parameters

+- `java-version`: The JDK version used to package up and deploy the artifact.
+Default to `17`
+- `distribution`: Java distribution.
+Default to `adopt`.
+See
 - `version-properties`: The names of all properties (separated by comma, not white space between them) that contains the artifact version.
 For example, we might have a POM property called